 3. Avoid medication misery

-ASCPA Animal Poison Control Center recently shared that for the third year in a row, over-the-counter human medications were the top pet toxin of 2020.
+ASCPA Animal Poison Control Center recently shared that once again, over-the-counter human medications were the top pet toxin of 2021.
 Too often, things like vitamins, cold medicines, ibuprofen, acetaminophen and herbal supplements are kept or left out where pets can get to them – and they can cause life-threatening medical issues.
 Keep both over-the-counter and prescription medications out of pets’ reach at all times.

 4. Stick to pet food only